-Terms Value Description Factory Default: Switch Users can assign any name label to identify this managed node.
-By convention, a domain name is a text string drawn from System Name the alphabet (A-Z, a-z), digits (0-9), minus sign (-).
-No space characters are permitted as part of a name.
-The first character must be an alpha character.
-And the first or last character must not be a minus sign.
-The allowed string length is 0 to 255.
-Factory Default: 6-port Managed PoE Ethernet Switch System Description Users can assign any new name label to describe this PoE Managed Switch.
+Terms Value Description Factory Default: Switch System Name Users can assign any name label to identify this managed oystem Name node.
+By convention, the maximum length of the System Name is 32 characters and #, ', ", ? are invalid characters.
+Factory Default: 12-port Managed PoE Ethernet Switch System Description The fixed system description is "n port Industrial Managed (PoE) Ethernet Switch".
 Factory Default: blank Users can use this field to insert The physical location of this System Location switch (e.g., telephone closet, 3rd floor).
-The maximum allowed string length is 0 to 255, and the allowed content is the ASCII characters from 32 to 126.
+The maximum length of System Location is 32 characters and #, ', ", ? are invalid characters.
 Factory Default: blank Users can insert this field with the administrator of this switch System Contact together with information on how to contact this person.
-The maximum allowed string length is 0 to 255, and the allowed content is the ASCII characters from 32 to 126.
+The maximum length of System Location is 32 characters and #, ', ", ? are invalid characters.
 Apply Click the "Apply" button to save changes.